SnickerdoodleLabs/protocol/documentation/sdql/README.md

 ### [queries](/documentation/sdql/sdql-v0.0.1.schema.json#L18)

-The queries keyword is used to indicate that a SDQL file is requesting access to the data wallet [persistence layer](/packages/persistence/README.md).
-One or more queries must be specified within a *queries* block.
-These queries can then be referenced by other top-level keywords.
-A query has the following sub-keywords:
+The *queries* keyword is used to indicate that a SDQL file is requesting access to the data wallet [persistence layer](/packages/persistence/README.md).
+One or more instances must be specified within a *queries* block.
+These query instances can then be referenced by other top-level keywords.
+A query instance has the following sub-keywords:

 #### name (required)